 Why were these rules introduced?

 These rules were introduced because there is no equivalent extra money in Universal Credit.
-So, where someone getting the Severe Disability Premium (SDP) had a change in their circumstances that triggered the need to claim Universal Credit, but would not have meant the loss of the SDP, they would have lost a significant amount of income.
+So, where someone getting the Severe Disability Premium (SDP) had a change in their circumstances that triggered the need to claim Universal Credit, they lost a significant amount of income.

 So this ‘Gateway Rule’ says that anyone who is in the following situations will not be able to make a new claim for Universal Credit: